Research and doctoral training in the B&M include the following fields of science:

 In addition to B&M students and supervisors, we welcome other interested researchers and MSc/PhD students to this meeting.
 Registration to the symposium is free.

-The programs (pdf) of the latest symposia can be in the sidebar link list.
+The programs (pdf) of the previous symposia can be found in the sidebar link list.

 Come and hear our top neuroscientists discuss these and other timely questions in the context of their research.

 The events are open to students, postdocs, group leaders, or anyone interested in neuroscience, and science in general.

 The course Moodle page with recordings from previous seminars (enrolment key: “big questions”).

 The course Moodle page (enrolment key: “whatsup”)

 Here you can find links to seminar series in research fields of brain and mind.